skjohansen/skjohansen/README.md

 I have a key interest in the cross section between humans and technology, especially Cyber Security and teaching technology.

-## :mortar_board: Courses I have build and tought:
+## :mortar_board: Courses I have build and taught:

 Reach out to me if you want to learn more :wink: